nuxt-community/sentry-module/README.md

       Vue: {attachProps: true, logErrors: this.options.dev}
    }
   ```
-  - Sentry be default also enables those default browser integrations: `InboundFilters`, `FunctionToString`, `TryCatch`, `Breadcrumbs`, `GlobalHandlers`, `LinkedErrors`, `UserAgent` whose options can be overridden by specifying them manually in the object.
+  - Sentry by default also enables these browser integrations: `InboundFilters`, `FunctionToString`, `TryCatch`, `Breadcrumbs`, `GlobalHandlers`, `LinkedErrors`, `UserAgent`.
+Their options can be overridden by specifying them manually in the object.
   - See https://docs.sentry.io/platforms/javascript/configuration/integrations/default/ and  https://docs.sentry.io/platforms/javascript/configuration/integrations/plugin/ for more information on configuring integrations

 ### serverIntegrations